(CNN) — If you need one golden strategy for ordering your in-flight meal, it's this: always order the stew.

 Cooking is not the problem

 And all that is just the start of the challenge.
-While the fundamental formula of airline food is simple -- cook, chill, reheat -- its serving can be problematic.
+While the fundamental formula of airline food is simple -- cook, chill, reheat -- it's serving that can be problematic.

 "The cabin crew may turn on the ovens, then turbulence happens," says Gross.
 "You can imagine what happens to the food."